esmerexie/esmerexie/README.md

 <details>
  <summary><h3>👨‍💻 Rexie's Coding Journey (CLICK ME!)</h3></summary>
    I started my coding journey after leaving the U.S Navy.
 Although it is a very lengthy story, in short I now wanted to pursue a career that is more inline of my interests which is becoming a Software Developer.
-With little to no coding knowledge I sought for guidance and before applying to colleges to pursuit my degree I have found a Coding BootCamp named CodeFellows.
+With little to no coding knowledge I sought for guidance and before applying to colleges to pursue my BA degree in Computer Science, I have found a Coding BootCamp named CodeFellows.
 From there I started from the ground up and it brought me to where I am today.
 I am passionate of the technology that is being built and the knowledge that goes behind the scenes and wish that one day I'll be able to contribute to that technology.
 </details>

 #